-G-Eazy’s spoken vocals are clearly separated above the low-end.
-Though vocal fry is a polarizing topic, it’s impressive that the SoundLink Color II reproduces this facet of Halsey’s timbre clearly.
+Despite how the inaccurate bass response affects the midrange notes, Halsey’s vocal fry is audible during her parts.
 This is especially apparent when Halsey sings the hook of chorus, “in the end, it’s him and I.” Her pitch lowers ever so slightly as she sings, “I,” and the speaker conveys this subtle change.

-If you’re already devoted to the Bose ecosystem, absolutely; the Bose SoundLink Color II will be worth your while.
-Plus, the ability to sync-up two speakers is great for small to medium gatherings and gives hosts flexibility when it comes to sound placement.
-Though still costly, the $129 isn’t going to break the bank like the Tivoli Audio Model One Digital.
+The ability to sync up two speakers is great for small to medium gatherings and it gives hosts flexibility when it comes to sound placement.
+Though still costly, the $129 isn’t going to break the bank like the Sonos Move.
 This little speaker has great functionality; plus, being able to update the firmware via the app, gives me hope that connection issues will be resolved.

 What should you get instead of the Bose SoundLink Color II?